MSLNZ/Quantity-Value/docs/context.rst

 Kinds of quantity are considered independent entities that become associated with unique dimensions in a context.

-A :class:`.Context` is initialised by providing a set of kinds of quantity, which are thereafter the base quantities for that context.
-Other kinds of quantity of quantity can be declared by providing a defining expression in terms of base quantities and other quantities already declared in the context.
+A :class:`.Context` is initialised by a set of kinds of quantity, which become the base quantities for that context.
+Other kinds of quantity of quantity can be declared by a defining expression in terms of base quantities and other quantities already declared.

 For instance, the following displays the tuple ``(1,1,0)`` representing the dimensions :math:`I^1V^1`, i.e., dimensions of current and voltage.  ::